tahoe-lafs/magic-folder/NOTES.rst

   - if conflict -> write file as "<filename>.conflict-<snapshot author>"
   - if not conflict -> write at name

+- write provided snapshot as our remotesnapshot

+  - what if there was a conflict, or our snapshot is newer than the provided one

+- write the snapshot from our remotesnapshotdb to our personal DMD

 Things that are missing:
 - checking if the provided snapshot is an ancestor of our snapshot